astronomer/docs/learn/airflow-databricks.md

 ## Alternative ways to run Databricks with Airflow

-The Astro Databricks provider is under active development and support for more Databricks task types is still being added.
-If you want to perform an action in your Databricks environment that is not yet supported by the Astro Databricks provider such as [updating a Databricks repository](https://registry.astronomer.io/providers/apache-airflow-providers-databricks/versions/latest/modules/DatabricksReposUpdateOperator) you will often find relevant operators in the [community-managed Databricks provider](https://registry.astronomer.io/providers/apache-airflow-providers-databricks/versions/latest).
+The Astro Databricks provider is under active development, and support for more Databricks task types is still being added.
+If you want to orchestrate an action in your Databricks environment that is not yet supported by the Astro Databricks provider such as [updating a Databricks repository](https://registry.astronomer.io/providers/apache-airflow-providers-databricks/versions/latest/modules/DatabricksReposUpdateOperator), check the [community-managed Databricks provider](https://registry.astronomer.io/providers/apache-airflow-providers-databricks/versions/latest) for relevant operators.

 Additionally, the community-managed Databricks provider contains hooks (for example the [DatabricksHook](https://registry.astronomer.io/providers/apache-airflow-providers-databricks/versions/latest/modules/DatabricksHook)) that simplify interaction with Databricks, including writing your own [custom Databricks operators](airflow-importing-custom-hooks-operators.md#create-a-custom-operator).